novalabsxyz/helium-ruby/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [BSD License](https://github.com/helium/helium-ruby/LICENCE.txt).